 School board members will participate annually in high-quality professional development activities at the state, local, or national levels on governance, including, but not limited to, personnel policies and practices; the evaluation of personnel; curriculum and instruction; use of data in planning and decision making; and current issues in education.

 Funds shall be budgeted annually to support this program.
 Individual School Board members shall be reimbursed for out-of-pocket costs incurred through participation in approved activities.
-The School Board shall retain the authority to approve or disapprove the participation of members in planned activities.
+The School Board Chair shall retain the authority to approve or disapprove the participation of members in planned activities.
 The public shall be kept informed about the School Board's continuing in-service educational activities.

 The School Board regards the following as the kinds of activities and services appropriate for implementing this policy: